Government of Switzerland

 Industry: 'At large' Industry Director

-John Davies is Quality Assurance and HSE manager for Warrior Security, which provides a complete range of security services across East & Central Africa, including manned guarding, alarms and response, CCTV and remote monitoring, access control, risk and security management, CIT, and intelligence and analysis.
+John Davies is Quality Assurance and HSE manager for WS Insight (formerly Warrior Security Limited), which provides a complete range of security services across East & Central Africa, including manned guarding, alarms and response, CCTV and remote monitoring, access control, risk and security management, CIT, and intelligence and analysis.

 Industry: Representing United States

-John “Alan” Donohue is currently the Vice President of International Legal Affairs for Triple Canopy and the General Counsel for Edinburgh International group of companies.
-He has been affiliated with Edinburgh International since 2005.
-In 2012, Mr. Donohue joined Triple Canopy, and has expanded his remit to include Triple Canopy’s international legal corporate compliance and expanded individual US state licensing and regulation.
-Mr. Donohue was Edinburgh International’s representative to the PSC Working Group in 2010 and was responsible for commenting on the various drafts of the ICOC.
-Early involvement in the formation of the final ICOC document allowed Mr. Donohue a formative understanding of the processes, thoughts and concerns voiced by the various security industry groups, government and civil society.
-His primary focus in Iraq and Afghanistan has been working in-country dealing directly with government ministries, Afghanistan Investment Support Agency (AISA), embassies and USAID implementing partners relative to private security companies, risk management companies (RMC) and the Afghan Public Protection Force (APPF) and their overall compliance with local and international legal requirements.
+John “Alan” Donohue is General Counsel at Reed International.
+He previously worked as Vice President of International Legal Affairs for Triple Canopy and the General Counsel for Edinburgh International group of companies.
+He contributed to the development of the ICOC as Edinburgh International’s representative to the PSC Working Group in 2010; this provided him with a formative understanding of the processes, thoughts and concerns voiced by the various security industry groups, government and civil society.
+He has in-country experience in Iraq and Afghanistan, dealing directly with government ministries, Afghanistan Investment Support Agency (AISA), embassies and USAID implementing partners relative to private security companies, risk management companies (RMC) and the Afghan Public Protection Force (APPF), and their overall compliance with local and international legal requirements.

 Industry: Representing 'Rest of the World'